16 More graphing with

 In this lesson we will continue to explore graphing using

 ggplot().
-The data we will use is a database of officer-involved shootings that result in a death in the United States since January 1st, 2015.
+The data we will use is microdata on officer-involved shootings that result in a death in the United States since January 1st, 2015.
 This data has been compiled and released by the Washington Post so it will be a useful exercise in exploring data from non-government sources.
 This data is useful for our purposes as it has a number of variables related to the person who was shot, allowing us to practice making many types of graphs.
+Each row of data is a different person who was shot and killed by the police, and each column gives us information about the individual or the shooting, such as their age, their location, and whether they carried any weapon.

 The data initially comes as a .csv file so we’ll use the